Published in Criminal Law on August 14, 2021.

 If you have excessive regular traffic violations, this may also be enough to make you a habitual traffic violator in Indiana.
 Any violations other than parking or equipment violations can count toward your ten violations.

-However, to be classified as a habitual traffic offender for regular traffic violations, at least one of your violations must be:
+However, to be classified as an Indiana habitual traffic offender for regular traffic violations, at least one of your violations must be:

 - One of the serious violations listed in the categories above,